 Download the conference slides here.

-BeMed is generously supported by the Didier and Martine Primat Foundation and the Aether Fund of the Foundation for Future Generations for its call for micro-initiatives.
+BeMed is generously supported by the Didier and Martine Primat Foundation and the Aether Fund of the Foundation for Future Generations for its call for micro-initiatives and by the MAVA Foundation for its call for projetcs in the Mediterranean islands.
 BeMed is hosted by the Prince Albert II of Monaco Foundation.